-- You start treatment in the autumn, as soon as symptoms begin (ideally, even before symptoms begin)
+- Start treatment in the autumn, as soon as symptoms begin (ideally, even before symptoms begin)

-- You sit 2-3 feet away from the light box
+- Sit 2-3 feet away from the light box

-- You face the bright light, but you do not have to look directly into it
+- Face the bright light, but you do not have to look directly into it

 - The length of light therapy needed each day varies.
 If the light source is very powerful (10,000 lux) then 30-45 minutes per day is usually sufficient.
 With less powerful light boxes, 2-3 hours per day are needed